 - (1) Install the USB flash drive

 Insert the mobile memory to the USB interface on the front panel, and the screen

-will show "\(\ddots ''\).
+will show "♣".

 - (2) Choose the USB Disk

 Press Disk, move the cursor upward or downward to select "U Disk".
-Choose "Data" type and press Store.
-Enter the file name and then press Store to save the file. - (3) Uninstall the USB flash drive
+Choose "Data" or "State" and press Store.
+Enter the file name and then press Store to save the file. - (3) Uninstall the USB flash drive Remove the USB flash drive, the "♣" Sign will disappear.